scrabbletank/farhome-rules/rulesdoc.md

 - Prevent them from speaking or sharing specific information.
 For example the details and location of a magic item, the whereabouts of a person or group, or the week a noble passed through town.
 - Force them to communicate in a specific language.
 The language must be known to either the creature or the caster, having no effect otherwise.

 When casting the enchantment make a spellcasting roll against the creatures Willpower save, adding a terrible die for every creature or object targeted.
-On a success the creature is enchanted.
+On a success the creature Charmed, following the rules of the enchantment.
 When enchanting objects the enchantment lasts for 1 year, saving the result of your spellcasting roll.
-When a creature holds or wears the object they make a Willpower save against that roll, becoming enchanted on fail.
+When a creature holds or wears the object they make a Willpower save against that roll, becoming charmed and following the rules of the enchantment on fail.
 Successfully casting this on the same object each day for 7 days makes the enchantment permanent.

 Add an enhanced die and double the duration for every level cast above 5th.